bhush1121/hello-world/README.md

 # hello-world
 My First Repository
-This is a sample readme completion
+This is Bhushan.
+I am a S/W Dev and Researcher.